LimaRAF/plantR/vignettes/articles/valida_taxonomia.md

 For this tutorial, we will also need the global taxonomic backbones available from the companion R package **plantRdata**.
-Installing this package takes 10-15 minutes because it stores some large files (\>10 MB).
-But this step is done just once.
+Installing this package takes a couple of minutes as well because it stores some large files (\>10 MB).

 ``` r
 install_github("LimaRAF/plantRdata")